-A 32 day notice account is a special type of bank account where you can make multiple and frequent deposits, and generally earn a better interest rate than other savings accounts.
+A 32 day notice account (also called a notice deposit investment) is a special type of bank account where you can make multiple and frequent deposits, and generally earn a better interest rate than other savings accounts.
 But, you can’t withdraw the money on a whim; you need to give 32 days notice.
 Your money is not quickly accessible.

 This really means is that your money is locked away from daily temptations, but you can access it in 32 days’ time.